Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-review-sentiment.md

 Run the service (sentiservice) created using az ml service run.
 Note the review text created and passed to call the web service.

 ```
-az ml service run realtime -i sentiservice -d "{\"input_df\": [{\"review\": "I absolutely love my bank.
+az ml service run realtime -i sentiservice -d "{\"input_df\": [{\"review\": \"I absolutely love my bank.
 There's a reason this bank's customer base is so strong--their customer service actually acts like people and not robots.
 I love that anytime my card is swiped, I'm instantly notified.
 And the built in budgeting app is something that really makes life easier.
 The biggest setback is not being able to deposit cash (you have to get a money order), and if you have another, non-simple bank account, transferring money between accounts can take a few days, which frankly isn't acceptable with most ACH taking a business day or less.
-Overall, it's a great bank, and I would recommend it to anyone."}]}"
+Overall, it's a great bank, and I would recommend it to anyone.\"}]}"
 ```

 ![Sentiservice](media/tutorial-review-sentiment/service_run.png)